finalljx/jquery-widget/README.md

 [jQuery UI Widget Factory](http://api.jqueryui.com/jQuery.widget/) is a tiny but powerfull framework for building UI components.

-I extend it with virtual dom for working with flux and redux or other similar tools.
+For working with flux/redux or other similar tools, extend it with the support of jsx and virtual dom, so it can be used as an independent view component, just like React.

-## Difference to original implementation
+## Difference to the original implementation

 - Remove the namespace
 - Remove the global reference such as `jQuery.ui`
 - Remove the feature of class redefining
+- Make the widget class local
-- Add the support of virtual dom
+- Add the support of jsx and virtual dom

 ## Example from flux-todomvc